Interview with Ronald Hobbs

 RH: Its transcendent quality doesn’t depend on words.
 It can be in any kind of form.
 We’ve heard the term “the music of the spheres”— somebody had to hear it.
 You can’t sit here and make it up.
 I’d like to hear it.

 RW: Yes.
 Me, too.
 You know, we haven’t really talked very much about language, per se.
 What I find is that the language which ought to refer to those aspects of our experience we say are “fine,” “transcendent,” “fabulous”—I find that the vocabulary of this realm has been pretty much worn out.

 RH: That kind of language is at the secular level.
 People even want to say that about Ravi Shankar.
 I went to the concert and “Oh, it was great!”
 That’s okay for common parlance.

 RW: Yes, because common parlance doesn’t cut very deep.
 You do have one advantage over some people, though.
 And that is that you can speak in a way that can carry language that may not be as fine on the page.

 RH: If it’s my own material, that’s true.

 RW: In general, I’ve not been able to embody my speech so much.
 But with you it seems there can be that greater embodiment in the saying of the word.

 I talked with a woman last week.
-She was despondent and I said, aren’t you happy because you’re a human being?
-She said, well, are you?
-And I said, can’t you just feel it!? [laughs] NO!!!
+She was despondent, and I said, "Aren’t you happy because you’re a human being?"

 You know, my life is not exactly a bowl of jello, either.
-But if it’s there, and it’s running, you think—I guess the way you would say it, is— at that point you find a way to thank God.
+But if it’s there, and it’s running.
+I guess the way you would say it, is—at that point you find a way to thank God.